inesortega/neuralGAM/README.md

 install_neuralGAM()
 ```

-The package will try to automatically install the requirements using `reticulate`.
-If the installation does not work, use the provided `install_neuralGAM()` function.

 ## Sample usage

 In the following example, we use synthetic data to showcase the performance of neuralGAM by fitting a model with a single layer with 1024 units.